Download as PDF (Introduction and Action Plan Teaching Strategies)

 - Discussing strategies with your colleagues or mentor.

 - Observing a colleague in a teaching setting.

 - Referring to items in the reference section for a more extensive selection of teaching strategies.

-The OIRA website provides additional Student Ratings of Teaching Effectiveness resources (http://institutionalresearch.syr.edu):
+The OIR website provides additional Student Ratings of Teaching Effectiveness resources (https://institutionalresearch.syr.edu):